hpides/mmlib/README.md

 ## Examples

-- For examples on how to use mmlib and the probing tool checkout the [examples](examples) directory.
+- For examples on how to use MMlib and the probing tool checkout the [examples](examples) directory.

 ## Installation